For tips and itineraries check out also our walking and hiking trips in Transylvania:

 When to start a walking holiday in Romania

 Romania has a temperate-continental climate, so a walking trip is possible in any season.
 But the best time to visit Romania and spend time outdoors is late spring-early summer (May – June) and autumn (September and October).
-Statistically, the weather in this time frame is rather mild, without extremes (cold or too hot temperature).
+Statistically, the weather in this time frame is rather mild, without extremes (cold or too hot temperatures).
 Of course, rain can be expected in this period, but rainy days can occur almost every month.

 May is perfect for walks or hiking trips in the Transylvanian countryside, at lower altitudes.
 Is the moment of the blossoming of wildflowers and nature is showing its fresh green coat.
-In June, hiking trips can be organised on higher altitudes, although above 1500 meters, there is still snow, and the chances of precipitation are quite high, especially in the afternoon.
-In late June is the period when rhododendron is blossoming and the high mountains are covered by its bright pink flowers.
+In June, hiking trips can be organised at higher altitudes, although above 1500 meters, there is still snow, and the chances of precipitation are quite high, especially in the afternoon.
+Late June is the period when rhododendron is blossoming and the high mountains are covered by its bright pink flowers.
 June is also perfect for visiting the Apuseni mountains, which on average are shorter than the Fagaras Mountains and the pastures are dotted with a rainbow of hundreds of different wildflowers.

 July and August are the hottest months of the year in Romania, so hiking is preferable to be done at altitudes of around 2000 meters or above.
 Temperatures are descending at a rate of 6 degrees every 1000 m, so expect to feel around 10-20 degrees on the mountain tops when the temperature is rising over 30 degrees in the cities.

-September is also a good month to hike in the mountains, but expect colder weather on high altitudes.
+September is also a good month to hike in the mountains, but expect colder weather at high altitudes.
 There is no surprise to see fresh snow on the Fagaras mountains this month, but in the lowers plateau of Transylvania, summer is still present, especially in the first part of the month.

-October is the best month to enjoy the autumn colours in Romania, so walking trips in the countryside or lower altitude mountains are best to be done in this month.
+October is the best month to enjoy the autumn colours in Romania, so walking trips in the countryside or lower altitude mountains are best to be done this month.
 Temperatures are usually moderate, perfect for outdoor activities.

 Where to go

-There are so many options when deciding about an itinerary of a walking trip in Transylvania and the Carpathian mountains.
+There are so many options when deciding about an itinerary for a walking trip in Transylvania and the Carpathian mountains.
 But to make the choice easier one can take into consideration the following destinations:

 Hiking in the mountain villages near Bran Castle.
-Every year, the crowds of tourists are visiting Bran Castle, but only a few of them venture further into the picturesque villages located just a few kilometres from the famous castle.
+Every year, crowds of tourists are visiting Bran Castle, but only a few of them venture further into the picturesque villages located just a few kilometres from the famous castle.
 The area is incredibly beautiful, being surrounded by 2 mountain groups, Bucegi to the east and Piatra Craiului to the west.
 The hiking trails are the streets of the villages, most of them gravel roads.
 Although it is a tourist area, the atmosphere of the traditional village is still present, and visitors can stumble upon farm animals, villagers working their land or traditional houses.
 The mountains are made of limestone, so, in addition to villages, there are many karst phenomena to see: Dâmbovițioara and Pestera cave, Dâmboviței and Zărnești gorges, just to name a few.

 Hiking on Via Transylvanica.
-Via Transylvanica is a hiking trail that connects Romania from north to south.
+Via Transilvanica is a hiking trail that connects Romania from north to south.
 It starts in Bucovina, crosses Transylvania and reaches the Danube at Drobeta Turnu Severin.
 Although not yet fully completed, 2 sections of the Transylvanian part are marked and available for tourists.
 Terra Sicullorum crosses the Szekler region, and Terra Saxonum crosses the former Saxon villages of Brașov, Mureș and Sibiu counties.
 Hiking trails cross old villages with fortified churches, forests, farmland or wildflowers pastures.
 There is a whole tourist infrastructure developed around Transylvania, and hikers can find accommodation in traditional guesthouses, eat home-cooked food or find assistance in every village they cross.

 Walking around the villages near Sibiu.
 The villages near Sibiu are offering a diversity of hiking paths: from easy ones, with mild altitude difference, to more difficult ones, leading to the mountain pastures where shepherds are taking their sheep to graze during summer months.
 There are hiking paths from one village to another, or trails around the village, offering great views of the mountains nearby.
-Tourists can choose a rural accommodation, in the village or can choose to spend the night in Sibiu, to enjoy also the city life.
+Tourists can choose rural accommodation, in the village or can choose to spend the night in Sibiu, to enjoy also the city life.

 For lovers of history and hiking, there is no better destination than the Dacian Citadels in the Orastie Mountains (Sureanu).
 Perched on heights, in the middle of dense forests, in order to be as difficult as possible to be reached by the enemies, nowadays the ancient sites are having access ways which are excellent hiking trails.
 The most famous Dacian settlement, Sarmisegetuza Regia, has had car access on an asphalt road for several years, but hiking lovers can choose to go on the old ancient road, which starts from the Sargetia River valley.
 The same is true of Piatra Rosie or Costesti Cetatuie, where the road is leading the tourists quite close to the ancient site, but which, for lovers of hiking, offers longer access paths through the forest, perfect for an easy hike.
-Costesti Blidaru and Fetele Albe are the only fortresses where cars can’t go near, the only access way being the trails through the forest which are leading to the ancient fortresses after an hour of hiking.
+Costesti Blidaru and Fetele Albe are the only fortresses where cars can’t go near, the only accessway being the trails through the forest which are leading to the ancient fortresses after an hour of hiking.

 Also, if you are still in the area, we recommend that you walk the paths that lead to the isolated hamlets in the mountains, some of them inhabited only in summer.
-An excellent one day hike is the one leading to Fundatura Ponorului, an isolated hamlet overlooking a valley with an interesting karst phenomenon: the river which is meandering slowly through the pastures is disappearing beneath a limestone wall, just to reappear a few kilometres below from a cave.
+An excellent one-day hike is the one leading to Fundatura Ponorului, an isolated hamlet overlooking a valley with an interesting karst phenomenon: the river which is meandering slowly through the pastures is disappearing beneath a limestone wall, just to reappear a few kilometres below from a cave.

 Apuseni mountains.
 It takes a whole summer to cover all the hiking trails that the Apuseni Mountains offer.
-The mountains have a really generous offer for an active tourist: hiking trails of varying difficulty and length, natural attractions of hundreds of caves, gorges, waterfalls, lookouts combined with anthropogenic elements such as Roman gold mines, traditional villages or isolated hamlets where life goes on as it did centuries ago.
+The mountains have a really generous offer for an active tourist: hiking trails of varying difficulty and length, natural attractions of hundreds of caves, gorges, waterfalls, and lookouts combined with anthropogenic elements such as Roman gold mines, traditional villages or isolated hamlets where life goes on as it did centuries ago.

 We have 3 suggestions for the Apuseni mountains.
 The first would be the Trascau Mountains, a subgroup of limestone in the eastern part of the Apuseni.
 There are picturesque old villages, with houses with thatched roofs perched on top of the mountains, impressive gorges (such as Turdei Gorges, Aiud Gorges, Rimetului Gorges) or the jewel of Trascaului, the beautiful Rimetea village.
-The village, one of the most beautiful villages in Transylvania, whose houses have been perfectly restored in recent decades, attracts thousands of tourists every year due to the possibilities of hiking nearby.
+The village, one of the most beautiful villages in Transylvania, whose houses have been perfectly restored in recent decades, attracts thousands of tourists every year due to the possibility of hiking nearby.
 The most popular hike is the one that leads to the limestone massif that guards the village to the east: Piatra Secuiului.
 Although not long, the route is steep and crosses some areas with rock debris.
 With suitable hiking boots, the route is accessible to all those who have minimal mountain experience, and the reward of climbing Piatra Secuiului is a superb view over the village and the surrounding Transylvanian plateau.

 In the Apuseni there is a group of mountains called Metaliferi (metalliferous).
 They are former volcanic mountains and the name comes from their metal-rich content, including gold.
 Gold exploration has been done there since antiquity, and in Roșia Montană there are still Roman galleries carved 2000 years ago, which can be still visited.
 Roșia Montană, recently listed as a UNESCO World Heritage Site, was under the radar for years in Romania due to a controversial mining project aimed at extracting gold using cyanide.
-Fortunately, the project is blocked, and the recent listing on the UNESCO list opens the possibility for the small mining town to restore its historic part and to become one of the most important tourist attractions in the area.
+Fortunately, the project is blocked, and the recent listing on the UNESCO list opens the possibility for the small mining town to restore its historic part and become one of the most important tourist attractions in the area.
 In addition to a visit to the Roman galleries, visitors can take a walk through the narrow streets of the historic centre (prepare, though to see a lot of ruined historic buildings) to the artificial lakes created hundreds of years ago for the rock mills.
 The trails are leading also to excellent lookout points offering great views over the Apuseni mountains and Rosia Montana.

 Garda de Sus is another jewel of the Apuseni mountains.
 It consists of several small hamlets, located around the valley of the river Aries, over the large caste in the western Apuseni Mountains.
 There are so many things to see in the area: caves (Ioneles Gate, Coiba Mare), gorges (Ordancusei), underground glaciers (Scarisoara), waterfalls (Virciorog, Patrahaitesti) or other karst phenomena, such as rivers rushing to come out of the underground (Tauz Spring).

 The beauty of the Apuseni is also found in the countless pastures that are dotted with hundreds of wildflowers in June.
 Later, in July-August, the villagers prepare the hay and the haystacks begin to be seen everywhere.
-Some of the hamlets are indeed isolated, the access being only forest roads or hiking trails, while other hamlets, although connected on an asphalt road, are inhabited only during the summer.
+Some of the hamlets are indeed isolated, the access is only forest roads or hiking trails, while other hamlets, although connected on an asphalt road, are inhabited only during the summer.
 One of these hamlets is Poiana Calineasa, located at 1200 meters altitude, a large meadow dotted with wooden huts, where the inhabitants of the valley go every year in May with their animals to be closer to the rich grass pastures.
 They return in September, and in winter the hamlet is deserted.

 What to bring